Spiritual Meaning of Trees in a Dream: Symbolism Explained

 What do green trees mean in a dream?

-Green trees are consistently positive across traditions — they indicate health, prosperity, spiritual vitality, and growth.
-In Islamic interpretation, lush green trees are a sign of blessings.
+Green trees are consistently positive across traditions.
+They indicate health, prosperity, spiritual vitality, and growth.
+In Islamic interpretation, lush green trees count as a sign of blessings.
 Psychologically, they reflect a flourishing phase personally, professionally, or relationally.

 What does climbing down a tree in a dream mean?